Chapter One: Gameplay

 | - Eric Cartman |

-Once the armies are in place, the battle can begin.
+Once the battlefield and armies are in place, combat can begin.
 Each player takes

-a turn maneuvering forces and making attacks for all of the units
+a turn, maneuvering forces and conducting attacks for all of the units

-under their control, before passing play to the next player.
+under his or her control, and then play passes to the next player.
 When all

 Victory